Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health

-We propose to estimate the covariance via a sequential-aggregation scheme (detailed in Section 2).
-The proposed algorithm is non-iterative, with closed-form solutions and only basic matrix operations (such as matrix multiplication and singular value decomposition) in each step.
-We prove that under approporiate eigen-conditions as specified in assumption 1 and 2, the proposed method can consistently recover the nonparametric covariance structure based on data within a banded area.
-One key step of the proposed procedure is solving Wahba's problem \citep{wahba1965least}, i.e. finding a rotation matrix to best align two sets of points in two different Euclidean coordinate systems.
+We propose estimating the covariance suing a sequential-aggregation scheme (see Section \ref{sec:method}).
+The proposed algorithm is noniterative, with closed-form solutions and only basic matrix operations (such as matrix multiplication and singular value decomposition (SVD)) in each step.
+We prove that under moderate conditions (see Section \ref{sec:theory}), the proposed method consistently recovers the nonparametric covariance structure using data within a banded area.
+A key step of the proposed procedure is solving the orthogonal Procrustes or Wahba problem \citep{wahba1965least}, that is, finding a rotation matrix to best align two sets of points in two different Euclidean coordinate systems.
 This problem was first motivated by satellite attitude determination, then later applied to many other applications.
-To theoretically analyze the procedure, we introduce a new error bound for the solution to Wahba's problem (Lemma \ref{lm:rotations-Wahba}).
+To theoretically analyze the procedure, we introduce a new error bound for the solution to Wahba problem (Lemma \ref{lm:rotations-Wahba}).
 In the theoretical analysis, we introduce a series of technical tools on perturbation inequalities of singular subspaces, including Lemmas \ref{lm:algebra-least-singular-value}, \ref{lm:A-B}, \ref{lm:factorization-lemma}, and \ref{lm:Hy-fan-norm}, which may be of independent interest.